jeromezero/panic/drafts/01-panic.md

 "Fuck you, Tank," Daisy said, wiping blood from the corner of her mouth.
 "It was helping.
 And you fucking ...
 I bit my fucking tongue.
 Asshole."

-Tank wedged his cellphone between his shoulder and his ear and pressed his fingers to Louis' wrist.
+Tank wedged his phone between his shoulder and his ear and pressed his fingers to Louis' wrist.
 He counted along with the second hand on the wall-mounted clock

 "This is Tank Halloran," he said.
 "I'm going to need a--What?
 Yes, I'll hold. ...
 Fucking bitch!
 I lost count.
 What?
 No. Not you.
 You put me on hold.
 I didn't know you were still on the line.
 I need a--yes, I'll hold.
 Dammit, Daisy.
 Daisy, get away from there!
 Get out of the cupboard.
 Yes, thank you.
 I have a patient with--my name is Tank Halloran, Attendant Ward.
 Yes.
 No. No, I have two patients ... on a field trip, right, but I need a car to pick us up right away.
 Louis Blake is having an episode ... a panic attack."